Miami vs. Virginia Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 Miami Stats and Trends

-- The Hurricanes have been favored by 8 points or more two times this season and covered the spread in one of them.
+- Miami has four wins against the spread in 10 games this season.

-- Miami's games this year have eclipsed the over/under in 40% of its opportunities (four times in 10 games with a set point total).
+- The Hurricanes have covered the spread once this season when favored by 7.5 points or more (in three chances).

-- In games that Miami amasses over 372.6 yards, the team is 4-3 against the spread and 5-2 overall.
+- Miami is 4-3 against the spread and 5-2 overall when the team totals over 372.6 yards.

 - The Hurricanes have turned the ball over five more times (17 total) than the Hokies have forced a turnover (12) this season.